 - Attend school each day. arriving on time and prepared for all classes.
 Remain on the school grounds at all times.

 - Attend all classes and complete the work assigned in those classes.

 - Carry out all reasonable directions given by school stait

 - Take care of the books, equipment and learning materials provided for student use.

 - Treat the school building, grounds and equipment with care and prevent litter.

 - Demonstrate the highest standards of conduct. personal responsibility and good judgment when involved in school sponsored events.

 - Act as responsible members of the school neighborhood by being courteous to people in the area, by refraining from disturbing their daily activities, and by respecting their property.

-- Adhere to the Acceptable Computer Use policy.
+- Adhere to the School Device Use Policy.

-- interfere with learning — yours or others (eg: truancy or devices turned on and/or visible in device free areas).
+- interfere with student learning — yours or others (eg: skipping).

 - interfere with an orderly environment (eg: arriving late to class).